(Scroll down for Special Offer!)

 As always, please share the Humor Times with everyone you know who appreciates political humor!

-Viewing instructions, part 2: "Flip Page" view OR Download.
+Viewing instructions, part 2: "Flip Page" or Download.

 Both versions work on computers and devices.
-The default is the Regular version, so if you want to change it, click the button.
+Regular View is the default on desktops, so if you want to change it, click the button.
 Enjoy, and please share the Humor Times with everyone you know!